Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Serra dos Orgaos

-Located an hour or two inland form Rio these are very dramatic mountains with some classic rock climbs, including the most famous route in Brazil on the 1600m high Dedo do Deus.
+Located an hour or so inland from Rio de Janeiro city centre these are very dramatic mountains with some classic rock climbs, including one of the most famous routes in Brazil on the 1600m high Dedo do Deus.
 First climbed early last century by an all Brazilian party it is still a difficult and exciting climb.!
-The normal route (about VS, 5.6 or 5.7) is up the west side in a series of three (tight ) chimneys.
-Another good and popular route climbs the east side, slightly harder and with some more spectacular chimneys (about HVS, 5.8)
+The normal route (about VS, 5.6 or 5.7) is up the west side in a series of three (tight) chimneys.
+Another good and popular route climbs the much longer east side, pictured below.
+It is slightly harder and with some more spectacular chimneys (about HVS, 5.8)

 The Dedo do Deus at sunrise.